hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data-for-Machine-Learning.md

 A key factor in the success of any machine learning(ML) project includes formatting your data so that the algorithm you choose has "good" data to work with.
 What do I mean?

 - The data is accurate,
-- Features that are quantitative are scaled if needed,
+- Features that are quantitative are scaled (if needed),
-- Features that are qualitative are classified if needed.
+- Features that are qualitative are classified.

 For my current project, I'm trying to identify the selling price of recipes you can create in the Nintendo game _Zelda: Breath of the Wild_.
 Unfortunately there isn't a publicly available database of all ingredients and possible recipes, so I did some googling to see what online resources had data that could be scraped the most easily.